Veer-Zaara

-At the 52nd National Film Awards, Veer-Zaara won the Best Popular Film Providing Wholesome Entertainment.
-At the 50th Filmfare Awards, the film received a leading 15 nominations, and won 4 awards, including Best Film and Best Story (Aditya Chopra).
-At the 6th IIFA Awards, it won a leading 7 awards of its 11 nominations, including Best Film, Best Director (Yash Chopra), Best Actor (Khan), Best Supporting Actress (Mukerji) and Best Music Director (Mohan).
+At the 52nd National Film Awards, Veer-Zaara won Best Popular Film Providing Wholesome Entertainment.
+At the 50th Filmfare Awards, the film received a leading 15 nominations, and won 4 awards, including Best Film and Best Story (Aditya).
+At the 6th IIFA Awards, it won a leading 7 awards of its 11 nominations, including Best Film, Best Director (Chopra), Best Actor (Khan), Best Supporting Actress (Mukerji) and Best Music Director (Mohan).

 Plot

-In 2004, the Government of Pakistan decides to review unsolved cases pertaining to Indian prisoners as a goodwill gesture.
-Saamiya Siddiqui, a budding Pakistani lawyer, is given prisoner 786's defense as her first case.
-The prisoner has not spoken to anyone for 22 years.
-After addressing him by his name, Veer Pratap Singh, Veer opens up to Saamiya and narrates his story.
+The government of Pakistan decides to review unsolved cases pertaining to their Indian prisoners as a gesture of goodwill.
+Saamiya Siddiqui, a budding Pakistani lawyer, is given the defense of prisoner 786 as her first case.
+The prisoner, documented under the name Rajesh Rathore, has not spoken for twenty-two years.
+However, when Saamiya addresses him by his real name, Veer Pratap Singh, he breaks his silence and opens up to her about his story.